saitamasahil/skyscraper/docs/CLIHELP.md

 ### --includefrom &lt;FILENAME&gt;

-Tells Skyscraper to only include the files listed in FILENAME.
-One filename per line (with _absolute_ path, eg. '/home/pi/RetroPie/roms/snes/subdir/somefile.zip').
+Tells Skyscraper to exclude the files listed in FILENAME: One filename per line as absolute path, eg. `/home/pi/RetroPie/roms/snes/subdir/somefile.zip`.
+You may provide also a relative path, which is resolved to an absolute path as documented in the [path handling](PATHHANDLING.md#by-using-skyscrapers-built-in-config-directory).

 The option is the equivalent to adding a bunch of filenames to work on directly on the commandline.
 It reads one line at a time from `<FILENAME>` and adds them to the queue of files to work on.
 This is very useful in combination with the `--cache edit` option or if you want to refresh data for just those files using `-s <SCRAPING MODULE>`.

 This file can be generated with the '--cache report:missing' option or made manually.